atbcb/ICTTestingBaseline/docs/05Changing.md

 ---------------------------------------
 -   The state of form elements (checked, unchecked, etc.) are included in this Baseline.
 -   User initiated changes and automatic updates are included in this test.
+- If an ARIA live region is used to provide programmatic notification of changes in content, a value of `"off"` for an `aria-live` attribute is ***NOT*** sufficient to provide programmatic notification (whether implicitly or explicitly defined).

 Test Procedure for SC 4.1.2 Name, Role, Value
 ---------------------------------------------